Garmin or Fitbit?

-When it comes to monitoring stress and recovery, Fitbit uses a system called Relax, which utilises the onboard heart rate monitor in addition to HRV monitoring in order to detect any changes in heart rate.
-You also have the option to look at your resting heart rate which can give you a very clear picture of your overall health – most of these features are however only available in the Fitbit Blaze, the Fitbit Charge 3, the Versa and the Ionic.
-Stress tracking from Garmin is similar, and the data is relayed in much the same way.
-However, this is a feature of more of the wearables in their range including the Vivoactive 3, Fenix 5 and 5 Plus range and the Vivosmart 4.
+When it comes to monitoring stress and recovery, Fitbit uses a system called Relax, which utilises the onboard heart rate monitor in addition to HRV monitoring to detect changes in heart rate.
+You also have the option to look at your resting heart rate which can give you an idea of your overall health.
+Most of these features are only available in the Fitbit Blaze, the Fitbit Charge 4, the Versa 2, the Ionic and the most recent releases, the Fitbit Sense, Inspire 2 and Versa 3.

 GPS tracked workouts

 If you’re looking for something that does GPS tracking, there’s a good chance you’ve already looked at Garmin.
 If you’re wondering how you would fare with a Fitbit, let’s take a look.